“THE YOUNG SCIENTIST” PROJECT

 The participants in the project will be students from 1st, 2nd, 3rd and 4th grade from seven schools from the following cities/villages: Pavlikeni, Sliven, Batak, Byala Cherkva, and Vurbovka.
 The project will reach a total of 650-700 students.

-The project aims to inspire children from an early age to develop a passion for careers in the field of STEM (Science, Technology, Engineering and Mathematics).
-Through experiment-base courses, research kits and YouTube videos, the project seeks to motivate children to science and to develop skills in making observations, creating scientific reports and evaluating results for the implementation of innovative solutions: basic and necessary elements of a healthy professional development.
+The project aims to inspire children from an early age to develop a passion for careers in the field of STEM (Science, Technology, Engineering, and Mathematics).
+Through experiment-based courses, research kits, and YouTube videos, the project seeks to motivate children to science and to develop skills in making observations, creating scientific reports, and evaluating results for the implementation of innovative solutions: basic and necessary elements of healthy professional development.

 We have chosen to partner with seven schools.
 Five schools are from the municipality of Pavlikeni, and two schools from Sliven.
 The seven schools participating in the project are:

 The two-people leading the project are Luis Lomeli, director of Vox Tua, and Georgi Ivanov, the Project Manager.
 Luis has more than 15 years of experience in education and youth development around the world.
 As a volunteer for 2.5 years in the Peace Corps, he has developed a passion for running projects that aim to inspire children and young people to reach their full potential and to have a positive impact on their community.
 Georgi is a 12th grade student at the Sofia Mathematical High School with several years of experience in international competitions, educational activities and fairs in the field of science.

 1. The Project Manager will lead two-school-hour experiment-base- courses in each class.